Unlimited Broadband (12 month contract)

 Generally speaking, 4G broadband is more expensive than standard fixed-line broadband.
 This is despite the fact that you would not have to pay line rental or for a landline you may not use.

-The higher costs are largely down to the fact that there are no unlimited 4G broadband plans, which is common with fixed-line broadband.
+The higher costs are largely down to the fact that there are few unlimited 4G broadband plans, whereas unlimited data use is common with fixed-line broadband.
 Monthly data plans can range from 2GB to 200GB, with prices starting from £10 and going up to £100 a month.

 With such strict data limits and hefty charges for going over your data allowance, it's important to be aware of how much data common online activities use.
 The table below provides some examples: